 There are several good reasons to migrate to a paperless document system.
-Electronic records are easier to store and find, can be shared remotely, reduce document storage costs, and are really easy to back up.
-The biggest issue is that most conversion projects start with a roomful of records to convert- and that task can seem daunting.
+Electronic records are easier to store and find, share remotely, reduce document storage costs, and are really easy to back up.
+However, the biggest issue is that most conversion projects start with a roomful of records to convert.
+That task can seem daunting if you don’t know how to scan documents.
 Here are some basic things you need to know to ensure you get an accurate quote for your office document scanning project.

 What Items Should I Scan?

-Most businesses don’t choose to scan every piece of paper that they have stored.
-Check your records against the company’s retention schedule and shred anything that is no longer needed.
+Most businesses don’t scan every piece of paper that they have stored.
+Check your records against the company’s retention schedule and shred anything that you no longer need.

-Once you have that completed, prioritize what is used the most and would provide the biggest benefit if you digitized it.
+Once that is complete, prioritize what you use the most and would provide the biggest benefit if you digitize it.

-How Many Documents Do You Have to Scan?
+How Many Documents Do I Have to Scan?